SDSU-Robotics/srr_arduino/README.md

 # srr_arduino
-Code for the arduino onbaord the search and rescue rover.
-Handles ultrasonic sesnor readings.
+Code for the arduinos onbaord the search and rescue rover.
+Handles ultrasonic sesnor readings and encoder counting.